ikkentim/SampSharp/README.md

 ![SampSharp](https://raw.githubusercontent.com/ikkentim/SampSharp/master/SampSharp.png)

 SA-MP# is a plugin and library that allows you to write San Andreas: Multiplayer(SA-MP) gamemodes in C# and VB.
-SA-MP# aims on OO-programming, it contains many classes (see the SampSharp.World, SampSharp.SAMP and SampSharp.Screen namespaces) in order to get the most out of OO.
-All classes contain extensive documention. (although in the beta stage, some files may lack this yet)

-Although the .NET framework only exists for windows, SA-MP# also works on Linux.
-This was made possible with the [Mono Framework](http://www.mono-project.com/).
+SA-MP#'s aim is to allow you to enjoy all features of OO-programming and .NET.
+SA-MP# uses the [Mono Framework](http://www.mono-project.com/) to allow linux servers to run this plugin as well.

 All feedback is welcome, file an Issue or contact me on the SA-MP forums. http://forum.sa-mp.com/member.php?u=76946

 Notes of caution
 ===
 - **SA-MP# is still in Beta!
 Although it's pretty stable already, crashes may occur.**
-- **Be aware!** Altough you can thoroughly enjoy the possiblilities of .NET, NuGet and C#, Mono is not **fully** compatible with all of .NET's features.
+- **Be aware!** Mono is not **fully** compatible with all of .NET's features.
 Check [their website](http://www.mono-project.com/Compatibility) for more details.
 - EntityFramework does not seem to be compatible with mono/SA-MP#!
 Instead, use NHibernate, which is just ase awesome as EntityFramework (if not more awesome).
 See src/NHibernateTest for an example of how to use NHibernate.
 For a why and how EF does not work with SA-MP#, see [#24](https://github.com/ikkentim/SampSharp/issues/24).

 Requirements
 ===
-Mono version 3.10
+- Mono version 3.10 or higher.

 Contains
 ===